corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 ## Compatibility

-Requires Stellaris version 3.3.0 "Libra."
-This mod alters the following core Stellaris files:
+Built for Stellaris version 3.3 "Libra."
+Not compatible with achievements.
+This mod overrides one core Stellaris file (`common/districts/02_rural_districts.txt` in order to add +capacity/+building slot bonuses to all of them), and also overrides a number of built-in game objects at the individual level.
+In particular, this mod overrides:

-* `governments/civics/00_civics.txt` - replaces one civic `civic_agrarian_idyll` to add the alternative description for lithoids
+* `civic_agrarian_idyll` to add the alternative description for lithoids
-* `districts/02_rural_districts.txt` - entire file, excludes farming districts for agrarian idyll lithoids and includes mining districts for them instead
-* `districts/04_ringworld_districts.txt` entire file, excludes agrarian idyll lithoids from the farming district benefits
+* `district_rw_farming` to excludes Lithorian Idyll from the farming district housing benefits (Agrarian Idyll normally gets +5 housing)
-* `pop_jobs/03_worker_jobs.txt` - entire file, adds amenities production to miners, mote miners, gas miners, crystal miners, and scrap miners (but not the specialist refiners) (**NOT** compatible with my mod [Technician Job Priority](https://steamcommunity.com/sharedfiles/filedetails/?id=2484702578) but includes the same fix)
-* `pop_jobs/06_event_jobs.txt` - entire file, adds amenities production to cave miners for agrarian idyll lithoids, add amenities to titan hunters for agrarian idyll (non-lithoids); titan hunters were already weighted for this civic, add amenities to turtle miners for both Agrarian and Lithorian Idyll
+* Many worker-stratum job to ensure the Agrarian Idyll and Lithorian Idyll bonus apply to farming or mining jobs, respectively: `miner`, `crystal_miner`, `gas_extractor`, `mote_harvester`, `farmer`, and `scrap_miner`
+* Several event-related jobs, for the same reason: `cave_cleaner`, `titan_hunter`, `turtle_miner`
-* `technology/00_soc_tech.txt` replaces one technology `tech_housing_agrarian_idyll` in order to excludes lithoids, who now have their own version
+* `tech_housing_agrarian_idyll` in order to exclude Lithorian Idyll, who now have their own version of this technology

-Stellaris requires overriding the entire containing file to make changes to districts and jobs (there are technical consequences if not).
-That means this mod is incompatible with other mods that make changes to rural and/or ringworld districts as well as mods that change worker-strata jobs and/or special event jobs.

-This mod is not compatible with achievements because it overwrites core Stellaris files.
+Due to upgrades in Stellaris version 3.3 "Libra," this mod now avoid overwriting job unrelated to the core game mechanic being modified.
+It should therefor not conflict with mods that make changes to other worker and event jobs, or other ringworld districts.
+It is now only incompatible with mods that want to edit exactly the same game objects (as listed above).

 ### When to Install